jwestfall69/openkey-kabuki/README.md

 ## Hardware
 ---
 #### PCB Manufacturing
 You will want to pick **0.8mm PCB thickness** instead of the default of 1.6mm.
-A 1.6mm thick PCB will cause the legs on openkey-kabuki to be a little to short and cause it to not be fully secure in the CPU socket.
+A 1.6mm thick PCB will make the legs on openkey-kabuki to be a little to short and cause it to not be fully secure in the CPU socket.

 I've been using [jlcpcb](https://jlcpcb.com/) for PCB manufacturing.
 The only real downside I've seen with them is they charge a fee (~$17) if you pick a color other then green or black with 0.8mm PCB thickness.
 Also watch out, by default they will add an order number to the silk screen unless you tell them not to.